Weak variable step-size schemes for stochastic differential equations based on controlling conditional moments: Numerical experiments

-Numerical experiments show that the new adaptive schemes greatly overcome the accuracy and stability of the Euler and second order Taylor schemes with fixed step-size in the integration of the seven test equations.
-The new adaptive strategies reduce appropriately the step-sizes of the schemes as the tolerances become smaller.
-Namely, Adaptive Scheme 1 achieves a great accuracy with very low computational cost per iteration step, but it uses step-sizes far smaller than the ones of Adaptive Schemes 2 - 7.
-Adaptive Schemes 2 - 5 improve the stability of the Euler and second weak order schemes, when a similar number of total recursive steps are used.
-These promising results raise big expectations about of the use of the new adaptive schemes for integrating complex equations in applications.
+Numerical experiments show that the new adaptive schemes greatly overcome the accuracy of the Euler and second order Taylor schemes with fixed step-size in the integration of four test equations.
+The new adaptive strategy reduces appropriately the step-sizes of the schemes as the tolerances become smaller, and it improves the stability of the Euler and second weak order schemes when a similar number of total recursive steps are used.
+In the examples where we consider the stochastic strategy given by \cite{Szepessy2001}, the new adaptive strategy achieves a much better performance than the above adaptive method based on global errors.